xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 There are two crucial steps here.

-1. You need to get an NDF, which you may already have from the *Download an NDF* step above.
+1. You need to get an NDF, which you may already have from the [*Download an NDF*](#download-an-ndf) step.
 In the code above, we attempt to read from a file first, then try to download the release NDF with`DownloadAndVerifySignedNdfWithUrl()`, which dynamically downloads the NDF data a client needs from a specified URL.
 It takes two arguments:
     - `url`:  A publicly accessible URL pointing to the NDF data.
     - `cert`: The certificate for the scheduling/registration server.

-:::caution
+:::note
 There are multiple URL/certificate pairs associated with different environments.
 It is extremely important to use the correct pair for your specific environment.
 These include:

 1. MainNet: [NDF URL](https://elixxir-bins.s3.us-west-1.amazonaws.com/ndf/mainnet.json)